jackokring/jqt-chromebook-arm/VCVRack.md

 ## Computational Considerations
 The `J` engine uses a string IO interface.
 Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just ocassional delay by a number of `Sync` intervals at the worst.
 Consider it a feature.

+There maybe later adaptation to other console language handlers as the sub-process spawned by the engine thread should be quite generic based on some parse and stringify configuration.
+There is a menu option for the engine selection.
+Using a sub-process also means that the engine does not need any strange compile doing, just place a suitable `./jconsole` and the associated libraries in the plugin directory.

-Other data formats or errors other than `float` are not supported and should trigger a `Lock` on previous data.
+Other data formats or errors other than `float` are not supported and should trigger a `Lock` on previous data, needing a press of the `Lock` button to continue processing.
 The `Master` indicates a returned error condition and also things like infinities, rationals or string data parse errors when technically the return is not a `J` error seperately.

 ## Patch Saves
 The `Master` (maybe multiple copies) use `profile.ijs` so apparently a checksum `Init` warning is required.
 The patch then does not have the totality of the save.
 This simplifies the design of `Master` and the `Dominate` button clears this on that `Master` by writing `profile.ijs` from the patch. `Saved` helps with not destroying a profile.
 Nope, never a bug then.